Earthquakes on May 8, 2026

 39.1 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake near Rat Islands, Aleutian Islands, Alaska with origin time 20:45 UTC on May 8, 2026.
+On May 8, 2026 at 20:45 UTC, a magnitude 2.5 earthquake struck near Rat Islands, Aleutian Islands, Alaska.
 The event originated approximately 39.1 km below the surface, classifying it as shallow crustal.
-Coordinates: 51.412°, 178.767°.
+The epicenter is at 51.412°, 178.767°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08

-Reports of a magnitude 3.7 earthquake 239 km S of Attu Station, Alaska came in on May 8, 2026 at 20:25 UTC.
-On the Modified Mercalli scale, shaking reached 1.0 — considered weak.
-At a depth of 20.0 km, the event was shallow crustal.
+On May 8, 2026 at 20:11 UTC, a magnitude 4.5 earthquake struck 90 km E of Tomioka, Japan.
+The hypocenter lay at 36.2 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 50.737°N, 173.877°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M3.7 event page for the full report, ShakeMap, and citizen-reported intensity data.
+Coordinates: 37.206°, 142.019°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
+See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08